 Early Entrance students may be awarded up to $1,400 per year.
 Students who receive a Hutchins scholarship must maintain at least a 3.0 grade point at Shimer in order to retain it.

 Alumni Legacy Scholarship

 Children or grandchildren of Shimer alumni who choose to become Shimerians themselves may be awarded for up to $1,000 per year for full-time enrollment.
 Applicants referred to Shimer by our alumni are also eligible for this grant if they are admitted.

 City Year National Service Scholarship

-Scholarships for 30% of Shimer College tuition will be awarded to Shimer students who were City Year corps member or alumni who successfully completed at least one year of service and to City Year staff members who were employed for at least two years.
+Scholarships for 30% of Shimer College tuition will be awarded to Shimer students who were City Year corps members or alumni who successfully completed at least one year of service and to City Year staff members who were employed for at least two years.
 Application fees are also waived for applicants to Shimer coming from City Year.

 Frances Wood Shimer Scholarship

 This is a merit-based scholarship recognizing the previous accomplishments and promise of select Shimer students.
 Scholarships have been awarded in recognition of talent in fine arts, creative writing, drama, and community service.

 The Phi Theta Kappa Scholarship

 Scholarships of up to $6,000 per year are awarded to transfer students who are members of the Phi Theta Kappa International Honor Society will receive a minimum academic scholarship of $12,000/year.
 Verification of Phi Theta Kappa membership is required.